Dennis Villarojo: Eucharistic Celebration

 The Blessing of the Bread and Wine.
 (From Left to Right: Cebu Archbishop José S. Palma, Cubao Bishop and outgoing Malolos Apostolic Administrator Honesto Ongtioco, Bishop Dennis Villarojo, Caceres Archbishop Rolando Tria Tirona, and Iba Bishop Bartolome G. Santos.)

 On 21 August 2019, Villarojo arrived at the Diocese of Malolos to be installed as the Diocese's next prelate.
 He was accompanied by several clergymen of the Archdiocese of Cebu followed by Archbishop José S. Palma.
 Villarojo first paid a visit to the historical Barasoain Church where he was greeted by members of the Church's clergy including parish priest Dario V. Cabral.
-Moreover, Governor Wilhelmino Sy-Alvarado were among the politicians of the provincial government of Bulacan to great the incoming prelate.
+Moreover, Governor Wilhelmino Sy-Alvarado was among the politicians of the provincial government of Bulacan to greet the incoming prelate.
 This was followed by a short blessing to the Our Lady of Mt.
 Carmel, the patroness of the Barasoain Church before the parade of Villarojo to the Malolos Cathedral.

 Villarojo was accompanied by members of the Diocese of Malolos' clergy en route to the cathedral and was met by a line of students from the Immaculate Conception School for Boys stretching from the gates of the Barasoain Church to the main gate of the Malolos Cathedral.
 The parade continued despite the heavy rain.
 The ceremonial handover of the keys to the province was conducted and overseen by Vice Governor Daniel Fernando.

 The opening of the Cathedral doors and the kissing of the crosssymbolizing the arrival of the new prelate of the diocese was overseen by the cathedral's Parish Priest Rev. Fr.
 Domingo M. Salonga and apostolic administrator Bishop Honesto Ongtioco.
 This was immediately followed by Villarojo's first blessing inside of the cathedral.
 Following the blessing, the march towards the cathedral's altar was conducted accompanied by Rev. Msgr.
 Pablo S. Legaspi Jr. Villarojo paid a solemn prayer in front of the Our Lady of the Immaculate Conception, the patroness of the Diocese of Malolos and a subsequent prayer and visit to his predecessors that have passed away: Del Rosario, Almario and Oliveros whom were all buried underneath of the retablo at the crypt.